-Full n name of child Date of Birth Pleas se tick box if it describ es your child's circumstances.
+PART PART A - to be completed by the parent Full n ame of child Date of Birth Pleas e tick box if it describe s your child's circumstances.
 Criterion 3 Priority will next be given to children who are Baptised Catholic.
-6 Criterion 5 Priority will next be given to children of other Christian denominations 10 whose membership is evidenced by a minister of religion.
-Criterion 6 Priority will next be given to children of other faiths 11 whose membership is evidenced by a religious leader.
-8 I attach a copy of th e Baptismal Certificate or a Certificate of Dedication.
+Criterion 5 Priority will next be given to children of other Christian denominations whose members evidenced by a minister of religion.
+Priority will next be given to children of other Christian denominations whose membership is evidenced by a minister of religion.
+Priority will next be given to children of other faiths whose membership is evidenced by a religious leader.8